Wellington Porter McFail

 Wellington Porter McFail (aka W. P. McPhail; January 30, 1892 – February 7, 1965) was a pioneering pilot, barnstormer, wing walker, airline and air mail pilot, and one of only ten recipients of the Airmail Flyers' Medal of Honor.

-Born 30 January 1892, W.P. was the youngest of four children born to Francis Robert McFail and Elsie Elizabeth Irons, in Portage, Wisconsin.
+Born 30 January 1892, W.P. was the youngest of 4 children born to Francis Robert McFail and Elsie Elizabeth Irons, in Portage, Wisconsin.
 His mother died when he was only 4 years old and his father remarried Allie "Olive" J Lintner.

 Career

 His World War I draft card shows he was working as a Locomotive Fireman for the Chicago, Milwaukee, St. Paul and Pacific Railway out of Great Falls, Montana.
 After World War I he joined up with a flying circus barnstorming as a wing walker and began his lifelong carrier with flying.

-May 1, 1928 W. P. McFail began flying for American Airways Company.
+May 1, 1928, W. P. McFail began flying for American Airways Company.
 In 1934 American Airways slipped into financial straits and was acquired by corporate raider Errett Lobban Cord.
 After the acquisition American Airways Company was renamed American Airlines.

-On page 18 of the July 18, 1938 issue of Time Magazine, McFail is one of 10 "ace" pilots mentioned for having a decade a peace of safe airmail / passenger travel.
-A special poster was created by American Airlines touting the achievement by the pilots and McFail was one of two specifically talked about in the quarter page article.
+On page 18 of the July 18, 1938, issue of Time Magazine, McFail is one of 10 "ace" pilots mentioned for having a decade a peace of safe airmail / passenger travel.
+A special poster was created by American Airlines touting the achievement by the pilots and McFail was one of 2 specifically talked about in the quarter page article.

-"Blond, handsome Wellington McFail has known the most adventure.
+"Wellington McFail has known the most adventure.
 He started his career as a wing-walker with a barnstorming air circus.
-One day in 1933 he was flying a transport plane over Texas when the entire nose suddenly cracked and fell, carrying the engine with it, McFail managed to bring the fuselage safely to earth, was awarded a medal for "extraordinary achievement."
+One day in 1933, he was flying a transport plane over Texas when the entire nose suddenly cracked and fell, carrying the engine with it, McFail managed to bring the fuselage safely to earth, and was awarded a medal for his achievements".

-By December 1, 1939 McFail was the 7th most senior pilot at American Airlines.
+By December 1, 1939, McFail was the 7th most senior pilot at American Airlines.

 McFail died at a Fort Worth hospital in 1965.